baku89/tweeq/docs/user-study.md

 ---
-title: User Test
+title: User Study
 sidebar: false
-pageClass: user-test
+pageClass: user-study

 ---

 <MultiSelectPopup />

-# User Test
+# User Study

 The following user tests are used to evaluate the performance of UI components for creative professionals.